Victorlopo/Vehicle-Telematics/README.md

 ## Data Processing and Transformations

-The core of the project lies in its sophisticated data processing and transformation stages, structured as follows:
+The core of the project lies in its data processing and transformation stages, structured as follows:

 ### SpeedRadar